marcusswanson/cleaning-data-project/CodeBook.md

-# cleaning-data-project code book
+# Cleaning Data Course Project Code Book

+This document describes the variables, the data, and any transformations or work that were performed to clean up the data supplied by http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Transformations

-The run_analysis script, dowloads the data from:
+The run_analysis.R script, downloads the data from:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip